skyvers/skyve-dev-guide/chapters/appendix.md

 ### Configuring Java
 * Download jdk1.8.0 (if you haven't already) (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install it to your machine.
-* Go your Control Panel->System and Security->System (for windows).
+* Go your Control Panel->System and Security->System (for Windows).
 Now select 'Advanced system settings' and click the "Environment Variables..." button.
-* Locate 'Path' under System variables double click it, click the New button and enter this (with the semicolon) ;<jdk1.8.0_xxx installation folder>\bin\ and click the 'OK' button and 'OK', again 'OK' to close the System Properties dialog box.
+* Locate 'Path' under System variables double click it, click the New button and enter this (with the semicolon) `;<jdk1.8.0_xxx installation folder>\bin\` and click the 'OK' button and 'OK', again 'OK' to close the System Properties dialog box.

 ### Configuring the IDE (Windows example)